Harinlen/Mail_Documentation/2016-09-17/Meeting_Repoort.md

 2. Discuss about design in login page.
 3. Discuss about the IMAP and SMTP.
 4. Make plan for MVP and plan next week.
+4. Re-estimate the velocity, change some user story points on Trello.

 ## Content
 1. Finish SMTP.